LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 7 December.
 Publication of the 12 finalists

-20 December.
-The 12 finalists pitch their project and the jury selects the 8 candidates.
+December 20th.
+The 12 finalists make a pitch of their project and the jury selects the 8 candidates.

 14 January - 4 July.
 Acceleration programme

-ISEM Fashion Business School is the first business school specialising in fashion companies in Spain.
-It was created with the aim of training professionals with negotiation and leadership skills to work in the fashion industry.
-Its vocation is to professionalise the sector; to be a centre of convergence between management and creativity.
+ISEM Fashion Business School is the first business school specialized in fashion companies in Spain.
+It was born with the goal to train professionals with negotiation and leadership skills to work in the fashion industry.
+Its vocation is to professionalize the sector; to be a center of convergence between management and creativity.